TheodoreKostic/Tracking_features/README.md

 `30.
 1. 2024.`

 <p>Added the Tracking_h5.ipynb Jupyter notebook with purpose of checking the validity of data.</p>
-<p>Updating MURAM_exp.ipynb with additional testing of polarisation and vertical component of magnetic field.</p>
+<p>Updating MURAM_exp.ipynb with additional testing of polarisation and vertical component of magnetic field.
+Correlation checked.</p>
+<p>Updated Tau.ipynb - added code regarding convolution of velocities and a gaussian; correlation between ***filtered*** velocities checked.</p>